 It was in the form of a simple device that could stop the shuttle of an automatic loom if the thread broke.
 The mechanism was able to detect if a thread is broken and, therefore, immediately shut down the machine and signal that there’s a problem to avoid producing defects.
 Afterward, the worker operating the loom had to fix the problem and resume the production process.

 This was a revolutionary innovation because it allowed one operator to run more than one machine at a time and increased production capacity significantly.
 Due to its usefulness, a UK company bought the patent and practically provided the funding for Toyota's creation.

 Implementing Jidoka in a knowledge-work environment such as software development seems a bit more complicated due to the diversity of work processes.
 However, it is perfectly applicable when you consider the different steps of a workflow of this type.

-Afterward, your team can halt further development and focus on fixing the issues at hand by digging into the problem and investing the root cause that led to the current situation.
+Afterward, your team can halt further development and focus on fixing the issues at hand by digging into the problem and investing in the root cause that led to the current situation.

 Fixing the code should happen by hand as the responsible developer needs to find where the code logic breaks.
-Depending on the seriousness of the issue, she should either go for a quick fix that will temporarily solve it or dig deep to identify the root cause and deal with it.
+Depending on the seriousness of the issue, she should either go for a quick fix to temporarily solve it or dig deep to identify the root cause and deal with it.

 As soon as the problem is solved, the development process should be resumed.

 Jidoka is one of the most important methods in the Lean arsenal for ensuring built-in quality and making the most of continuous flow.
 With its help you can: